vacp2p/rfc/specs/waku/v2/waku-relay.md

 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a Peer.
 For example, the signature verification key, and the hash of one's IP address are unique for each peer and hence count as PII.

 ## Adversarial Model
--  Any peer or collection of peers talking the `relay` protocol can act adversarially and try to compromise security. <!-- TODO: May later add the Honest but Curious adversary/static adversary assumption.
-That is, an adversarial entity may attempt to collect information from other peers (i.e., being curious) to succeed in its attack but it does so without violating protocol definitions and instructions (is honest), namely, it does follow the protocol specifications.-->
+-  Any peer talking the `relay` protocol is considered as an adversary.
+This includes publishers, subscribers, and all the peers' direct connections.
+Furthermore, we consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
+For example, under the passive adversarial model, no malicious subscriber hides the messages it receives from other subscribers as it is against the description of the `relay` protocol.
+However, a malicious subscriber may learn which topics are subscribed to by which peers.
-- The following are not considered as part of the adversarial model: 1- An adversary with a global view of all the peers and their connections 2- An adversary that can eavesdrop on communication links between arbitrary `relay`-enabled nodes.
+- The following are not considered as part of the adversarial model: 1- An adversary with a global view of all the peers and their connections 2- An adversary that can eavesdrop on communication links between arbitrary pair of peers (unless the adversary is one end of the communication).

 ## Wire Specification